Purpose of an LOI

 Letter of Intent vs. Statement of Purpose

-A letter of intent and a statement of purpose are both used to describe aspects of an applicant’s school, work, and personal life, but they function in slightly different ways.
+A letter of intent and a statement of purpose both describe aspects of an applicant’s school, work, and personal life, but they function in slightly different ways.

 A letter of intent is written in a letter format with a professional tone and focuses on expressing interest in a particular school or program.

-A statement of purpose (not to be confused with a statement of intent, which is another term for a letter of intent) is formatted as an essay with a more intimate tone that expresses more detail about the person’s interests, experiences, ambitions, and how all these components line up to form their future career and life goals.
+A statement of purpose (not to be confused with a statement of intent, which is another term for a letter of intent) is formatted as a personal essay that expresses more detail about the person’s interests, experiences, and ambitions and how all these components line up to form their career and life goals.